jwdelta/CanSys/README.md

  - Affected Genes: Lists the genes that have a gene-level impact score greater than 0 in each biological pathway.

 ## Citing this work
 If you use the CanSys tool in your research, please cite: Common and rare germline variants together with somatic mutations alter the integrity of cancer hallmark regulatory networks.
+(Currently under submission)

 ## Acknowledgments
 We would like to express our sincere gratitude to the developers of CADD, DepMap, and all other algorithms and dependencies integrated into our tool.